 In addition to in-session options, I offer individual, couples, and group psychotherapy services through telephone or secure video conferencing when we are not in the same location.
 Before we begin working together, please read this contract carefully and let me know if you have any questions before signing.
 Once you sign, it will constitute a binding agreement between us.
 Your consent for psychological services via telepsychology is voluntary.
 You can withdraw from services at any time.
 We may also agree to modify your service delivery as needed.

-• Be a resident of and conferencing in the state of California, as my license as a clinical psychologist only covers me in California
+• Be a resident of and conferencing in the state of California, Idaho, or Hawaii, as my license as a clinical psychologist only covers me in those three states.

-• Be prepared to exchange private information via secure email (like signing and sending this Office policy & Informed Consent form and my Authorization for Release of Information Form)
+• Be prepared to exchange private information via secure email (like signing and sending this Office Policies & Consent for Treatment Form and my Authorization for Release of Information Form)

 • Be prepared to exchange private information (like medical history and personal information) via your telephone and/or screen device to my telephone and/or screen device for audio and/or video conferencing